My muse

 Bumble

 Of all the dating apps I’ve ever been on, Bumble is the one that I’ve stuck with for the longest time.
 Sadly, the same cannot be said about all the people I’ve met through this app.
-I’ve been ghosted so much even during the talking stage, that my phone is now a graveyard of phone numbers.
+I’ve been ghosted so much, even during the talking stage, that my phone is now a graveyard of phone numbers.
+The ghosting on dating apps is real, and Bumble is no stranger to it.

 Hinge